mvsanghvi/Lit-Review/Qual Project Ideas.md

 - Over express RIG-I/Mavs to simulate stimulation in foreign presence and look at read-out of somitogenesis
 	- KO upstream of NF-κB (or constitutively active NF-κB) to simulate stimulation
 - Rescue experiment
+- CARD9 KO because of overlap in PRR pathways

 - Not all NLRs function as PRRs
 	- Instead some respond to presence of cytokines such as interferons